#BookTok is a hashtag used by authors and digital content creators who feature book recommendations, reviews and memes.

 Which type of TikTok account should an author choose?

-Used by author users of business TikTok accounts to promote their books (whether directly or indirectly) very likely constitutes use within TikTok’s terms of service.
-They should not be subject to a claim for breach of contract and/or a claim for IP rights infringement, provided the TikTok Commercial Content used by them is kept within the TikTok platform.
+Used by authors with TikTok for Business accounts to promote their books (whether directly or indirectly) very likely constitutes acceptable use within TikTok’s terms of service.
+You should not be subject to a claim for breach of contract and/or a claim for IP rights infringement, provided the TikTok Commercial Content you use is kept within the TikTok platform.
+The upside of having a business account is that you receive detailed analytics on how your business is performing.
+However, personal profiles have more creative leniency.
+For example, a big part of the success on TikTok is the use of sound bites in videos.
+Trending sounds can be key to your video’s success, and you get the benefit of using trending sounds and memes with a personal account.
+Unfortunately, with a business account, a lot of those sounds have copyright restrictions and are off-limits.

 If you use personal or pro-creator accounts you should be careful of your activity so that it is not considered commercial activity which could give rise to a breach of contract and/or IP rights infringement claim against you by TikTok and/or its music licensors.
 Direct promotion of yourself and your books is likely to constitute commercial activity, whereas engaging with Booktok and other authors and their books is less likely to constitute commercial activity.
 Talking about your own books and life as an author is more of a grey area and could be argued either way.
 The theoretical risk is that if your activity is found to be commercial use, then you could be subject to a claim for breach of contract and/or a claim for IP rights infringement.